 By Dan Wright, Head of Supply Chain

-As part of OEUK’s Working as One initiative, we have recently participated in a supply chain survey to measure compliance with key supply chain principles that are being promoted across the energy industry.
+As part of OEUK’s Working as One initiative – Flotation Energy recently participated in a supply chain survey to measure compliance with key supply chain principles being promoted across the energy industry.
+As an active member of OEUK, we’re working closely together on a range of supply chain matters, as well as OEUK’s broader programme of work to support the UK energy transition.

-Since 2019, OEUK has been advocating for a set of supply chain principles, to drive best practice across the energy sector and this latest industry survey looks to further build the consensus of the importance of fairness, transparency and early engagement in commercial relationships.
+OEUK has been advocating for a set of supply chain principles for some time, to drive best practice across the energy sector and this latest industry survey looks to further build the consensus of the importance of fairness, transparency and early engagement in commercial relationships.

 In publishing industry best practice in this area, OEUK’s work is establishing a framework for governance, which we welcome in full.